astrid-project/cb-manager/docs/algorithm.rst

 Read
 ----

-To get the list of events:
+To get the list of algorithms:

-.. http:get:: /event/(string: id)
+.. http:get:: /algorithm/(string: id)

-    The response includes all the events created.
+    The response includes all the algorithms created.

     It is possible to filter the results using the following request body:

     .. sourcecode:: http

-        GET /event HTTP/1.1
+        GET /algorithm HTTP/1.1
         Host: cb-manager.example.com
         Content-Type: application/json